Carlos Zarate, M.D.

 Research Topics

-Dr. Zarate’s current research focus is on developing novel medications for treatment-resistant depression and bipolar disorder.
+Dr. Zarate’s current research focus is on developing novel medications for treatment-resistant depression, bipolar disorder, and suicide.
 His areas of expertise include biological and pharmacological aspects of mood disorders in adults.
 Dr. Zarate’s group conducts proof-of-concept studies utilizing novel compounds and biomarkers (magnetoencephalography [MEG] and polysomnography [PSG], positron emission tomography [PET], functional magnetic resonance imaging [fMRI] and magnetic resonance spectroscopy [MRS]) to identify potentially relevant drug targets and biosignatures of treatment response.
 A multidisciplinary translational research team conducts the research in the ETPB.
 In addition, the Branch provides training to develop the next generation of clinical translational researchers.

 See Dr. Zarate's current clinical research studies here.